lindsaygelle/nook/README.md

 ```

-## Extending
+# Extending
-Nook was built with extensibility in mind.
-The simplest way to add to the functionality of the package is to import the concrete type and apply the required changes or functionality.
+Nook was designed with extensibility in mind.
+You can easily add new functionality by importing the relevant concrete types and applying the required changes.
+For example, you can create your custom attributes for villagers:

-Below is an example of adding functionality to the `nook.Villager` type.
+Below is an example of adding functionality to the [`nook.Villager`](./villager.go) type.

 ```go
 package main